-The Derbyshire Observatory (opens in a new window) is now available, presenting key facts and information and easy-to-use, interactive maps and tables that can be viewed, printed or downloaded, covering a wide range of data from Derbyshire County Council and our partners.
+The Derbyshire Observatory (opens in a new window) has key facts and information and easy-to-use, interactive maps and tables that can be viewed, printed or downloaded, covering a wide range of data from us and our partners.

 Facts and figures

 The county of Derbyshire lies in the centre of England and forms the north-west part of the East Midlands region, with an estimated population of 779,804.
 Derbyshire is a large county which covers an area of 255,071 hectares (630,366 acres), constituting 16 per cent of the land area of East Midlands and nearly two per cent of England.

 Derbyshire is a largely rural county with no major urban centre.
 Of the eight districts within Derbyshire, Erewash is the largest urban local authority area, followed by Chesterfield.

 The Peak District National Park, an area of outstanding natural beauty, accounts for more than a third of the county's total land area and stretches beyond Derbyshire.

 The county is easily accessible from surrounding areas, with more than 8.4 million people living within 30 kilometres of its boundary.